-Where the inspection identifies practice worth sharing, inspectors will share this practice through cameos within the provider's report.
-Where the inspection identifies important concerns in relation to learning and teaching, well-being, support and guidance and leading and improving, we will follow up at the next monitoring visit.
+Where the inspection identifies practice worth sharing, inspectors will include a spotlight on this practice as part of the inspection report.
+Where the inspection identifies important concerns in relation to learning and teaching, well-being, support and guidance and leading and improving, we will arrange follow-up activity to support improvement.
+Guidance on follow up activity is available on p 17 of this handbook..